w3security/cli/help/cli-commands/iac-test.md

 This is especially useful if you want to display the human-readable test output using stdout and at the same time save the SARIF format output to a file.

 Note: If you use an option that sets project attributes and your role lacks permission to edit project attributes the `iac test` command fails.
-For instructions on how to proceed see [Editing project attributes from the Snyk CLI](https://docs.w3security.io/features/user-and-group-management/managing-users-and-permissions/managing-permissions#editing-project-attributes-from-the-w3security-cli)
+For instructions on how to proceed see [Editing project attributes from the w3security CLI](https://docs.w3security.io/features/user-and-group-management/managing-users-and-permissions/managing-permissions#editing-project-attributes-from-the-w3security-cli)

 ### `--project-business-criticality=<BUSINESS_CRITICALITY>[,<BUSINESS_CRITICALITY>]...>`